microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamdescriptionupdatedeventmessagedetail.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents details for team description updated event message.
+Represents the details of an event message about team description updated.
 This message is generated when a team's description is updated.